 Internships for federally-regulated organizations are subject to the Canada Labour Code instead of the provincial legislation.
 Some examples of federally-regulatated organizations are banks, mobile network operators, broadcasters, airlines, and the federal government.

 The Canada Labour Code contains no exclusions for students, trainees or interns, which has resulted in a huge lack of clarity on the legality of internships at the federal level.
-However, as long as the intern is performing “work” (which includes training) the intern is entitled to the minimum wage of the province he or she is in.
+However, as long as the intern is performing “work” (which includes training) the intern is entitled to the minimum wage of the province he or she is in (Policy on Hours of Work).